The Parable of the Wheat and Tares EXAMINED

-Clear proof that multitudes in our day have been religiously brainwashed and deceived is revealed by how people commonly understand the parable of the wheat and tares (KJV).
+Clear proof that multitudes in our day have been religiously brainwashed and deceived is revealed by how people commonly understand the parable of the wheat and tares (KJV) or wheat and weeds in modern translations.
 Please know the tares (or weeds) do not look like wheat, according to Jesus' teaching.
 Because that Biblical fact severely clashes with the teaching of eternal security, few have been taught such.
 Eternal security teachers want us to believe that one's behavior has nothing to do with identifying who is saved and who isn't.
 Therefore, to them, the wheat and tares look identical.
 They are wrong.
 Furthermore, Calvinism teaches that election is secret and some have been given only an evanescent grace (or counterfeit) by God!
 The Southern Baptists, like Charles Stanley, would say the carnal Christian acts just like the lost man (adultery, drunkenness, theft, murder, etc.), but is not lost at all.
 Instead, he is saved, even though you can't distinguish him, behavior-wise, from a lost man!
 (Again, they say you can't tell the difference between the wheat and tares.)
 Hence, the parable of the wheat and tares in Mt.
-13:24-30 is destructive to both fallacious versions of eternal security, but has been twisted by false teachers to mean the very opposite:
+13:24-30 is destructive to both fallacious versions of eternal security, but has been twisted by false teachers to mean the very opposite!